My Dog Swallowed a Tennis Ball: Our Vet Explains What to Do

 Dogs use their mouths to explore their surroundings.
 You likely have often seen them with various things in their mouths, happily chewing on them!
 A common item is a tennis ball, which is frequently used for playing fetch.
 As with any item that ends up in a dog’s mouth, though, there is a risk that the tennis ball will be shredded into pieces and swallowed.
 Large dog breeds can even swallow the tennis ball whole.

-What to Do If Your Dog Has Swallowed a Tennis Ball:
+What to Do if Your Dog Has Swallowed a Tennis Ball:

 If your dog has swallowed a tennis ball, it is a problem and represents a medical emergency.
 If they only swallowed parts of it, it is possible that there will be no harm, and your dog will pass them in their feces in a day or two.
 Here’s what you can do.

-1. Check If Your Dog Is Breathing Normally
+1. Check if Your Dog Is Breathing Normally

 Check your dog’s mouth to see if they are breathing normally.
 The tennis ball or parts of it can get stuck in your dog’s throat and lead to suffocation.

 Gently open your dog’s mouth and look into their throat.
 If you see the tennis ball or pieces of it obstructing the airways, try to remove them.
-If you do not succeed, take your dog to the ER immediately.
+If you do not succeed, take your dog to the emergency vet immediately.
 If you do not see anything in your dog’s throat and they are breathing normally, it is possible that they swallowed the tennis ball or the pieces entirely.

 2. Look For the Tennis Ball or Its Remains